drea-wichman/cybersecurity-journey/personal-opsec-setup.md

 ## Multi-Factor Authentication

-I use 2FA on every account that has it.
+I use 2FA on every account that supports it.

 **My hierarchy:**
 1. Hardware security keys (YubiKey) - for critical stuff like email and password manager